Sir-Boops/McBoop/README.md

 * Run multiple copies of Minecraft at once
 * Run using predefined profiles
 * Run Forge modpacks
+* Run older versions of Minecraft with sound

 How to use
 ---